tslocke/hobocookbook/manual/dryml-guide.markdown

 ### `first_item?` and `last_item?` helpers

 Another common need is to give special treatment to the first and last items in a collection.
-The `first_item?` and `last_item?` helpers can be used to find out when these items come up, e.g we could capitalise the first item:
+The `first_item?` and `last_item?` helpers can be used to find out when these items come up; e.g., we could use `first_item?` to capitalise the first item:

     <h3 repeat="&new_messages"><%= h(first_item? ? this.subject.upcase : this.subject) %></h3>
 {.dryml}